alexlitel/congresstweets-automator/README.md

 * GITHUB_USER
 * SITE_REPO

-There's also a `TZ` variable for helping the `moment-timezone` module operate, but that defaults to `America/New_York` in its absence and isn't needed.
+**Optional variables**: There's a `TZ` variable for helping the `moment-timezone` module operate, but that defaults to `America/New_York` in its absence and isn't needed.
+For the self-updating maintenance process, there's a `SELF_REPO` variable for the quasi-recursive updates.
 Make sure you have Github repos set up for deployment, otherwise those parts of the app may fail.
 Deploying the app will automatically run unit tests and linters.

 ## Testing
 To test the app, simply run `yarn test` to lint and run Jest tests and other fun stuff.
+For v1, I created a mock API to handle the requests to Github content, Github's API and Twitter's API, and added a variety of utilities

 ## Issues, etc.
 If you come across any issues, don't hesitate to file any issue in this repo, make a pull request or [send an email](mailto:alexlitelATgmailDOTcom).

 ## Acknowledgements
 * Dataset was created with the help of the [@unitedstates/congress-legislators](https://github.com/unitedstates/congress-legislators) project.

-#### Todo
-- Automated maintenance process